Foxboro resident starts Pride group

 Vuolo had posted about it in the Foxboro Discussion group to get the word out and sent invites to a few local folks.

-Activities include discussions and information on LGBT-related issues and the group has discussed having a picnic, amongst other activities.
+Activities include discussions and information on queer-related issues and the group has discussed having a picnic, amongst other activities.

 "I wanted to have a space for queer folks in town to be able to find community and information that's pertinent to our concerns.
 We live in largely a heteronormative world, and sometimes it's helpful for marginalized groups to have spaces where we can exist without needing to 'perform' the dominant culture," Vuolo said.